rossanx/akfs/docs/journal.md

              .long	setDATA         # 1st OPCODE PARAM - JUMPS TO setData .word	0x8             # 2nd OPCODE PARAM - GDT ENTRY

+         This code tells the CPU to JUMP to memory location represented by the "variable" setDATA.
+But what the frak!
+Why are we using opcodes instead of mnemonics?
 Sometimes it's not possible to use a mnemonic to execute the instruction you want to execute.
 The FAR JUMP from 16bit code to 32bit code is one example where the assembler I'm using had problems to generate the correct OPCODE.
 The mnemonic would be something like this:

               ljmp target_address, gdt_entry